Gothic-Modding-Community/gmc/docs/zengin/tools/index.md

  - [Ikarus](https://github.com/Lehona/Ikarus) - A daedalus library for the game Gothic.
 Exploits the interpreter to allow arbitrary memory access and defines a lot of useful functions for interfacing with the engine.
  - [LeGo](https://github.com/Lehona/LeGo) - A daedalus library for the game Gothic.
 It contains various packages to support modders.
  - [AFSP](https://github.com/auronen/AF-Script-Packet) - Fawkes' & Auronen's script package for Gothic 1 and Gothic 2: Night of the Raven.
+ - [Ninja](https://github.com/szapp/Ninja) - Ninja introduces the possibility of true modular modifications for the video games Gothic and Gothic 2 Night of the Raven.

 **[VDFS tools](../general_info/vdfs)**